ncssar/sartopo_python/docs/source/index.rst

 **NOTE: sartopo_python is changing names to caltopo_python.** caltopo_python 1.0.x will be identical to sartopo_python 2.0.x.

 sartopo_python will not receive any updates after 2.0.x.
+That is, there will be no sartopo_python 2.1.0.
-That is, patches / bug fixes to 1.0 / 2.0 will be applied to both packages, but, minor and major version updates will only be applied to caltopo_python: there will be no sartopo_python 2.1.0.
+Patches / bug fixes to 1.0 / 2.0 will be applied to both packages, but, minor and major version updates will only be applied to caltopo_python.

 We suggest that you start incorporating these slight changes to your code now.